-BBA/BSM Individual Projects
+BSM Individual Project

-BBA and BSM students will be expected to complete a business/service project or business plan as partial fulfillment of the requirements for the bachelor's degree.
+BSM students will be expected to complete a business/service project or business plan as partial fulfillment of the requirements for the bachelor's degree.
 Students are assigned a project advisor who will guide them through the project.

 The individual business/service project is a capstone, integrative, real world learning experience, requiring each student to solve a business problem, provide a support service to a client organization, or develop an entrepreneurial business plan.
 For the business/service project, students will identify a client organization, define the problem to be solved or the services to be provided, and establish the client's results.
-Students will submit a final project report and present their project in BS 471 Individual Business Project to demonstrate their achievement of the desired outcomes and their ability to apply the knowledge and skills acquired throughout the BBA or BSM degree program.
+Students will submit a final project report and present their project in BS 471 Individual Business Project to demonstrate their achievement of the desired outcomes and their ability to apply the knowledge and skills acquired throughout the BSM degree program.